 Advantages Of Townhouses:

-- Affordability: Compared to a single-family home, townhouses tend to be less expensive and therefore more accessible for first-time buyers and young families to access the housing market.
+- Affordability: Compared to a single-family home, townhouses typically have a lower purchase price, making it easier for first-time buyers and young families to access the housing market.

 Advantages Of Single-family Homes: